Analysis | Can the GOP find another conduit for its base’s anti-establishment anger?

 There were a few ways in which he did this.
 He was defiantly and unavoidably nonpresidential, rejecting the norms (and mores) expected of the position.
 He directly insisted he wasn’t part of the establishment, pledging to “drain the swamp” even as he rolled around in it happily.
 And he explicitly told his supporters at rallies and in interviews that he and they were the real elites — simultaneously grouping together Americans powerful in culture and politics and rejecting that power.

 With Trump now on the sidelines — in the unsubtle manner of Spike Lee at a Knicks game, anyway — the Republican Party is trying to figure out what its next phase looks like.
-The tension at the heart of that effort, though, is that Trump coalesced a powerful anti-elite strain of political thought within the base that first gained significant traction with Sarah Palin’s ascendance in the 2008 presidential campaign and blossomed in the tea party era.
+The tension at the heart of that effort, though, is that Trump coalesced a powerful anti-elite strain of political thought within the base that first gained significant traction with Sarah Palin’s ascendancy in the 2008 presidential campaign and blossomed in the tea party era.
 How does the party establishment keep that energy engaged in Republican politics without also being centered around Trump?

 At the outset, we’ll note that the idea the party won’t be centered around Trump is not necessarily the default assumption at the moment.
 Polling has shown that Trump’s support is not as fervent throughout the Republican electorate as it used to be, but there’s not much of an indication from higher-quality polls that his support in presidential primary polling is waning.
 Such polls include different wording and candidates — and are, of course, very, very, very, very early — but there’s not much difference in where Trump is now than where he was a year ago or even a few months ago.
 If the election were held today, it seems safe to assume that Trump would be the nominee.

-As The Post’s Michael Scherer and Josh Dawsey reported on Sunday, the 2022 midterms will be a significant test of how the party moves forward.
+As The Washington Post’s Michael Scherer and Josh Dawsey reported on Sunday, the midterms will be a significant test of how the party moves forward.
 Many in the party, particularly those who were muted or drowned out in the Trump era, are looking to re-exert influence.
 Meanwhile, the angry, anti-establishment arm of the right has splintered.
-That’s in part because of Trump has been pushed closer to the margin and in part because the ways in which being anti-establishment can manifest have metastasized.
+That’s in part because Trump has been pushed closer to the margin and in part because of the ways in which being anti-establishment can manifest have metastasized.

 Consider the coronavirus vaccine.
 Trump would love to be the face of the vaccination effort, the world’s salvation for speeding the availability of vaccines.
 He overstates the credit he is due, as is his way, but by elevating the subject, he has also made himself vulnerable to the way in which the vaccines have become a focus of anti-establishment anger.